 Increasing the size of the tuple buffer can reduce network traffic between your Java program and the database, often resulting in better performance of queries.
 There are times, however, when increasing the size of the tuple buffer can actually degrade the performance of queries.
 This could happen if your Java program has many active connections to a database or if the swap space on your computer is limited.
-If this is true for your Java program or computer, you might not want to use the FET_BUF_SIZE or BIG_FET_BUF_SIZE environment variable to increase the size of the tuple buffer.
+If this is true for your Java program or computer, you might not want to use the FET\BUF\SIZE or BIG\FET\BUF\SIZE environment variable to increase the size of the tuple buffer.

-For more information on setting Informix environment variables, see Chapter 2, "Connecting to the Database."
-For more information on increasing the fetch buffer size, see the IBM Informix Guide to SQL: Reference.
+For more information on setting Informix environment variables, see Chapter 2, "Connecting to the Database," on page 2-1.
+For more information on increasing the fetch buffer size, see the IBM Informix: Guide to SQL Reference.